ovh/docs/pages/cloud/storage/pca_cyberduck/guide.en-gb.md

 Object Storage is a storage solution that is managed primarily through the OpenStack API.
 However, you might not be familiar with managing storage space via command line.

-There are graphical interface solutions that seamlessly make use the OpenStack APIs.
+There are graphical interface solutions that seamlessly make use of the OpenStack APIs.
 Cyberduck is a Swift client.

 Other interfaces can be found on the Internet and configuration is similar to the configuration explained in this guide.

 **This guide will explain how to configure Cyberduck to manage your Object Storage using a GUI based on Openstack APIs.**